G-Node/python-odml/docs/index.md

 ### Python convenience scripts

-The Python installation features two convenience commandline scripts.
+The Python installation features multiple convenience commandline scripts.

 - `odmlconversion`: Converts odML files of previous file versions into the current one.
 - `odmltordf`: Converts odML files to the supported RDF version of odML.
+- `odmlview`: Render and browse local XML odML files in the webbrowser.

-Both scripts provide detailed usage descriptions by adding the help flag to the command.
+All scripts provide detailed usage descriptions by adding the `help` flag to the command.

     odmlconversion -h
     odmltordf -h
+    odmlview -h

 ### odML - NIX conversion script